Monday, 29 June 2020

 (3) It definitely has nothing to do with Akkadian erebu, Phoenician ʿereb ‘go down, set, evening, west’.
 That theory has found some support in Hesychius, and some modern scholars of the Near East, but no modern specialist in early Greek language thinks it’s at all likely.
 (And no, erebos ‘darkness of the Underworld’ doesn’t come from those words either: that one is Indo-European.)
 Quite aside from the implausible phonological shifts, this theory is ruled out anyway by the Eurōpos toponyms in Thessaly and Macedonia.

 Libya.
-Libya isn’t originally Greek.
+The name Libya isn’t originally Greek.
 (Again, for details see Corcella 2007: 614–615.)
 It’s a hellenised form of a name that appears as rbw in Egyptian texts from the 1200s and 1100s BCE.
 There it refers to a group that lived to the west of the Nile, who sometimes occupied or invaded the western Nile delta.
-The Greek use of Libyē to refer to the entire continent stems from the Greek colony at Cyrene, founded in 631 BCE.
+The Greek use of Libyē to refer to the whole of the Maghreb stems from the Greek colony at Cyrene, founded in 631 BCE.

 The origin of ‘Africa’: the ancient Afri, in what later became the Roman province of Africa, superimposed on a map of modern Tunisia.

 Africa.
-Africa comes to us via Latin.
-It’s an adjective derived from Afer, the Latin for an ethnic group in what is now northern Tunisia.
+Africa has nothing to do with the Greeks.
+It’s Berber in origin, and comes to us via Latin.
+Afer was the Latin name for an ethnic group in what is now northern Tunisia.
 (For details, see Vycichl 1985.)
 The core of Afer territory seems to have been between the river Bagradas (modern Medjerda) and modern Mateur, about 80 km west of Carthage.
 The name quickly expanded its scope in Roman thought to cover an entire province of the empire, and eventually an entire continent.

 The Afri appear in Livy as vassals of the Carthaginians.
 Frontinus mentions an occasion when the Carthaginians repressed an Afri rebellion.
 Scipio’s victory at Zama in 202 BCE, a bit to the south of Afer territory, is one of the reasons for his agnomen Africanus.
 The most famous Afer was the comic playwright Terence, full name Publius Terentius Afer (first half of 100s BCE).
 ‘Terentius’ comes from his former Roman owner: most probably he was enslaved by Carthaginians, sold to a wealthy Roman at an extortionate price because of his exceptional education, then later manumitted.

-The linguistic root is Berber fr, which still survives locally in the name Friguia, a valley that the Medjerda flows through.
-The a- is a nominal prefix that still appears in some dialects, with cognates in ifr-: most notably the Banū Īfran people who dominated parts of Algeria in the pre-Islamic period.
+The linguistic root is Berber fr-, which still survives locally in the name Friguia, a valley that the Medjerda flows through.
+The a- element is a nominal prefix that still appears in some Berber languages as ifr-: most notably the Banū Īfran people who dominated parts of Algeria in the pre-Islamic period.

 Note.
 See Vycichl 1985 on linguistic aspects, and the Afri as distinct from Carthage; Kotula and Peyras 1985 on the Afri politically and geographically.
 For an English-language treatment see Lipiński 2004: 199–200, who differs in some respects.